OK, Google, what can you do? New tips and tricks for the Google Home

 Embrace the ecosystem

-If you’re interested in the Home, there’s a good chance that you already use several of Google’s other products.
+If you’re interested in a Home device, there’s a good chance that you already use several of Google’s other products.
 The Home was designed to work within Google’s ecosystem, and as such, the product is most useful for people who frequently utilize services such as Google Calendar and Google Keep.
 With these services, the Home can truly be your own personal assistant.
 You can have it check your schedule, set reminders, or add items to your shopping lists with a simple voice command.
-Google Home also works with a few smart home products, including Google Cast, Nest, Philips Hue lights, and Smart Things.
+Google Home also works with several smart home products, including Google Cast, Nest, Philips Hue lights, and Smart Things.
+Other products have announced compatibility in the last several months, and the list continues to grow.

 Get connected

 While the Home can’t match Alexa in terms of connected apps — at least not yet — the personal assistant does play well with the most common streaming services.
 For music, you can connect your speaker to Pandora, TuneIn, Google Music, and Spotify, and use Netflix or YouTube for movies and video.
 If you use any of those services, it’s a good idea to link your accounts.
 You can also choose your preferred music service, so when you tell Google to “play music,” it will automatically start playing from your favorite music provider.
-Google Home will also act as a Chromecast receiver, so any app that works on Chromecast can also be controlled by addressing Google Home.
+Your Google Home device will also act as a Chromecast receiver, so any app that works on Chromecast can also be controlled by addressing Google Assistant.

-More: Is Google Home giving you trouble?
-Solutions to the most common problems

 While some of Google’s connected services deal with products inside your home, you can also connect this speaker to your Uber account and other third-party services.
 Kayak, Domino’s, Food Network, and WebMD all have “services” you can use.
 Unlike with Alexa, you don’t need to enable them, but you may need to create or link an account.
 To access them, try saying, “OK, Google, ask Food Network…” To see a list of all the services in your app, tap menu, more settings, then services.